Encharted Cook

 Please see the recipe card for the exact quantities.

-The dough is being beaten in the bowl of a stand mixer.
+Process Photo 1 - Proofing the yeast in the large mixing bowl of a stand mixer.

-Gather the soft, sticky dough into a ball and place it in a lightly oiled bowl.
-Cover with a towel or cling wrap.
+First Rise.
+Gather the dough into a ball and place dough in a large, lightly oiled bowl.
+Turn the dough over, so all sides are lightly covered with oil.
+Cover the bowl with a clean, damp towel or cling wrap and allow the dough to rise until quadrupled in size, about 2 hours.

-Cutting the dough into strips and tying it into knots.
+Process Photo 6 - Cutting the dough and tying it into knots.

 Knots fresh from the oven on a parchment lined baking sheet.